 The interesting thing about this post getting great traction was the fact that I had originally published it in November, three months earlier.
 It was literally the 7th post I published on this site.

-So not only was absolutely NO ONE reading it when I originally posted it (I mean, I’m just being honest), but I had also learned a lot of new information — about Instagram specifically which the post was about + online business concepts in total.
+So not only was absolutely NO ONE reading when I originally posted it (I mean, I’m just being honest), but I had also learned a lot of new information — about Instagram which the post was about + online business concepts in total.

 Areas to review in your post:

 - Have you learned something new since the original post?

 - Can you simplify how you’re teaching/showing/giving the information to make it clearer?

 - Should you add bullet points or update headings for easier reading?

 - Do you need to re-focus the post to be crystal clear on the topic?